 Grandparents play an extremely important role in the life of a child.
-Most grandparents relish in the role of ‘nana’ or ‘pop’ – they can play and laugh with the child and hand them back when it’s time to be fed, time to sleep or time to eat.
+Most grandparents relish in the role of ‘Nana’ or ‘Pop’ – they can play and laugh with the child and hand them back when it’s time to be fed, time to sleep or time to eat.

 Many parents want their own parents or in laws to play a more active role in their child’s life.
 So how can you strengthen the bond between your little one and your parents or in laws?
-Below are a few tips to help.

 Long Distance Grandparents

 One of the most common problems that parents face is having their own family miles and miles away.
 This can make it hard for both you and them.
 They most likely wish they could live just up the street to babysit as much as you do.
 Make time to Skype or phone long distance at least once a week.
-A twenty minute Skype session every Monday morning is a great way to incorporate your child’s grandparents into his normal routine even if they are not in the same city.
+A twenty minute Skype session every Monday morning is a great way to incorporate your child’s grandparents into their normal routine even if they are not in the same city.

 Strengthening Grandparent Time